James Douglas, Lord of Douglas: More raids

 In 1327, the hapless Edward II was deposed in a coup led by his wife and her lover, Roger Mortimer, Lord Wigmore.
 He was replaced by Edward III, his teenage son, though all power remained in the hands of Mortimer and Isabella.
 The new political arrangements in England effectively broke the truce with the former king, arranged some years before.
 Once again the raids began, with the intention of forcing concessions from the government.

 By mid-summer Douglas and Moray were ravaging Weardale and the adjacent valleys.
 On 10 July a large English army, under the nominal command of the young king, left York in a campaign that resembles nothing less than an elephant in pursuit of a hare.

 The English commanders finally caught sight of their elusive opponents on the southern banks of the River Wear.
-The Scots were in a good position and declined all attempts to draw them into battle.
+The Scots were in a good position but declined all attempts to draw them into battle.
 After a while they left, only to take up an even stronger position at Stanhope Park, a hunting preserve belonging to the bishops of Durham.
 From here on the night of 4 August Douglas led an assault party across the river in a surprise attack on the sleeping English, later described in a French eyewitness account;

 The Lord James Douglas took with him about two hundred men-at-arms, and passed the river far off from the host so that he was not perceived: and suddenly he broke into the English host about midnight crying 'Douglas!'
 'Douglas!'
 'Ye shall all die thieves of England'; and he slew three hundred men, some in their beds and some scarcely ready: and he stroke his horse with spurs, and came to the King's tent, always crying 'Douglas!', and stroke asunder two or three cords of the King's tent.

 Panic and confusion spread throughout the camp: Edward himself only narrowly escaped capture, his own pastor being killed in his defence.
 The Battle of Stanhope Park, minor as it was, was a serious humiliation, and after the Scots outflanked their enemy the following night, heading back to the border, Edward is said to have wept in impotent rage.
 His army retired to York and disbanded.
 With no other recourse Mortimer and Isabella opened peace negotiations, finally concluded the following year with the Treaty of Northampton, which recognised the Bruce monarchy and the independence of Scotland.